sfigg/commercialization-public/customize/desktop/oobe-screen-details.md

 ![Create security questions screen in Settings app](images/security-questions-settings-app.png)

-The option to create security questions from the **Settings** app is also available to users who upgrade to Windows 10 version 1803 from a previous version of Windows, and to any new local account created for a device running Windows 10 version 1803.
+The option to create security questions from the **Settings** app is also available to users who upgrade to Windows 10, version 1803 from a previous version of Windows, and to any new local account created for a device running Windows 10, version 1803.

 ## Set up Office

 Users will see the **Set up Office** screens in OOBE if they are connected to a network, and have provided their Microsoft account (MSA) information.
 Content on the page will vary depending on the user’s account type, and the version of Office pre-installed to the device.
+The **Set up Office** screens, including the **payment information** screen, are cloud service pages.

 ### Office 365 subscribers